instant-dev/instant/README.md

 [**instant.dev**](https://instant.dev) provides a fast, reliable, and battle-tested ORM and migration management system for Postgres 13+ built in JavaScript.
-For those familiar with Ruby on Rails, you can think of instant.dev like ActiveRecord for the Node.js, Deno and Bun ecosystems.
-We’ve been using it since 2016 in production at [Autocode](https://autocode.com) where it has managed over 1 billion records in a 4TB AWS Aurora Postgres instance.
+For those familiar with Ruby on Rails, instant.dev adds functionality similar to ActiveRecord to the Node.js, Deno and Bun ecosystems.
+We have been using it since 2016 in production at [Autocode](https://autocode.com) where it has managed over 1 billion records in a 4TB AWS Aurora Postgres instance.

-You'll notice instant.dev is small.
-It's written in CommonJS.
-It's not built with TypeScript.
+You will notice instant.dev is small.
+It is written in CommonJS.
+It is not built with TypeScript.
 The majority of database input comes from user land at runtime;
 in that vein we've packaged built-in runtime type coercion and safety, and parameterized queries provide injection protection.
 Our development principles